 One thing to bear in mind, is that your colleagues and friends would, in most cases, actually like to see you.
 If you’re working from home, video calls are a great way to stay connected.
 Emails and telephone calls are great for daily admin, but having a bit of eye to eye contact (or the Zoom equivalent of that) goes a long way.

 Cameras on or off for a Zoom show?

 As a virtual magician, I have learnt that for me, cameras on for meetings are an absolute must.
 I perform magic and mind reading with people in the audience so the show is all about seeing other people.
 Also, the real fun is seeing people react to the magic.
 If everyone had their cameras off and you were just watching me perform magic to the screen would take away what makes a zoom magic show so unique and brilliant.

-Cameras on or off for meetings?
+Cameras on or off for meetings on Zoom?

 There is no exact answer.
 It depends.
 If it’s a video presentation or lecture with no interaction, then it seems fine to have your camera off.
 However, if it’s a live presenter that is looking for reaction and engagement, having your camera on seems to be the right thing to do.
 Be the audience you’d like if you were the speaker…